 For example, consider the over-used phrase "full-service engineering firm."
 What does that mean, anyway?
 Is there a minimum number of engineering disciplines or services you have to have to qualify as a full-service firm?
-Perhaps the phrase simply clarifies that you're not a "partial-service engineering firm."
+Perhaps the phrase is simply meant to clarify that you're not a "partial-service engineering firm."

-Type "unique architectural firm" into Google and you get over 477,000 hits.
-There are only 105,596 licensed architects in the U.S. To be fair, you could say that there's no other firm exactly like yours, hence it is unique.
-But I don't think that's what is implied when you market your firm that way.
+Type "unique architectural firm" into Google and you get over 182,000 hits.
+There are only about 105,000 licensed architects in the U.S. To be fair, you could say that there's no other firm exactly like yours, hence it is unique.
+But that definition renders the word pretty useless, doesn't it?

 A few other examples of hype that I found in a brief survey of A/E firm websites (emphasis added):